sagemath/sage-archive-2023-02-01/src/doc/en/developer/doctesting.rst

     [mvngu@sage sage-4.1.1]$ ./sage -tp 10 -long devel/sage-main/

-Another way is to edit the file ``makefile`` in the top level Sage directory so that the variable ``NUM_THREADS`` is set to ``10``::
+Another way is to edit the file ``Makefile`` in the top level Sage directory so that the variable ``NUM_THREADS`` is set to ``10``::

     # How many threads should be used when doing parallel testing (and
     # sometime in the future, parallel building)?
     NUM_THREADS=10

-After saving all changes to ``makefile``, we can parallel test with the ``-long`` option using ten threads::
+After saving all changes to ``Makefile``, we can parallel test with the ``-long`` option using ten threads::

     [mvngu@sage sage-4.1.1]$ make ptestlong